ticky/wayback-classic/README.md

 A basic, WEBrick-based development server script is included at `bin/dev-server`.
 It defaults to `localhost:8000`, but the port can be overridden by setting a `PORT` environment variable.

+### Testing

+While the root directory of this repository is intended to map directly to the root htdocs directory of a server, with no dependencies other than the Ruby standard library, a `Gemfile` is provided under the `tests` directory which contains dependencies for testing.

-For testing purposes, the CGI scripts are loaded as modules instead of normal scripts, and their lifecycle is exercised by a minimal Rack application to facilitate the use of Capybara.
+For testing purposes, the CGI scripts are loaded as Ruby modules instead of normal scripts, and their lifecycle is exercised by a minimal Rack application to facilitate the use of Capybara.

+To run the test suite, open a terminal within the `tests` directory, and run `bundle && bundle exec rake`.